HenryPenton/telegram-moviebot/README.md

 # Changelog (better late than never)

+# 5.1.1
+- Fixed linting issue that stopped deployment of 5.1.0

 # 5.1.0

 - Movie voting changed to track a user's id rather than username, as not all users have a username.
 This caused some peoples votes to be missed.